khalili1404/Tectonic-Memory/README.md

 ## Overview
 This repository contains the official implementation, datasets, and evaluation frameworks for the paper:
-> **"Tectonic Memory and Spatiotemporal Earthquake Clustering in the Zagros-Makran Belt: A Deep Learning Approach"** (Submitted to the *Journal of Seismology*).
+> **"Tectonic Memory and Short-Term Earthquake Forecasting in the Zagros-Makran Belt: A Seismological Validation of Deep Sequence Models"** (Submitted to the *Journal of Seismology*).

 Moving beyond standard machine-learning regression metrics, this study conducts a rigorous benchmark of deep sequence models (TCN, LSTM, GRU, Transformer) heavily grounded in **applied seismology**.
 We specifically evaluate these parameter-controlled architectures (~57k parameters) in the highly chaotic tectonic regime of the Zagros-Makran transition zone.